sudoforge/archer/README.md

 installation: initial machine configuration during the chroot step, and post-installation configuration both during the initial setup and ongoing maintenance.
-Due to its flexibility and easy per-host customisation, you might consider Archer as a framework of sorts.
+Due to its flexibility and easy per-host customisation, you might consider Archer a framework of sorts.

-By default, Archer simply provides a few sane default settings:

-* Boot loading with `systemd-boot`
-* Network management with `systemd-networkd` and `wpa_supplicant`
-* Some system configuration, e.g. timezone and hosts
+By default, no roles will execute and no changes will occur on the system.
 To take advantage of the suite of roles contained in this project, see [**Customizing the build**](#customizing-the-build).

 To report a bug or request a new feature, please [search the issues][issues]